 by Tyler Lee Pendergrass, DDS

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: success, Dr. Joe Blaes, new dentist, mentors, hierarchy of needs, Dr. Tyler Lee Pendergrass.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: state boards, new dentist, mentor, problems, issues, learning, Dr. Tyler Lee Pendergrass.

 Many of you may remember that wonderful day when you finished your state board exam or walked across the stage to receive your diploma, and then entered the real world ready to combat all forms of dental disease, thinking you knew all the answers to becoming a great dentist.
 As we continue down memory lane, we also remember somewhere in the first few weeks of private practice a patient complaining of a toothache somewhere in the upper molar area, but to our dismay, we could find no periapical lesion or decay on the radiograph.

 Immediately we start thinking: “I'm supposed to have all of the answers ... how could this be?”
 Panic begins to set in because time is ticking away and our patients are waiting for answers and a solution to their pain!

 We have all been in this situation.
 I was lucky to be able to turn to my senior partner and mentor, Dr. Jim Hollifield.
 Bouncing ideas off him occurred on an almost daily basis during the first few months of private practice.
 The insight he provided proved to be invaluable!

 As I began to write this article, I turned to another one of my mentors, Dr. David Duncan.
 Together, we brainstormed the ideal traits a young dentist should seek out in a mentor.

 The first trait is a rather obvious, but very important one — a mentoring dentist should have a good reputation among his or her peers and in the community.
 There is a saying in the South: “The cream always rises to the top!”
 A great mentor will be at the top of the respect chain, and a young dentist should look for this in whomever he or she chooses to look to for advice.